syncfusion-content/blazor-docs/blazor/barcode/datamatrixgenerator.md

 ## Customizing the text

-In barcode generators you can customize the barcode text by using the display [`Text`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.BarcodeGenerator.DataMatrixGeneratorDisplayText.html#Syncfusion_Blazor_BarcodeGenerator_DataMatrixGeneratorDisplayText_Text) property .
+In barcode generators you can customize the barcode text by using the display [`Text`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.BarcodeGenerator.DataMatrixGeneratorDisplayText.html#Syncfusion_Blazor_BarcodeGenerator_DataMatrixGeneratorDisplayText_Text) property.

 ```cshtml
 @using Syncfusion.Blazor.BarcodeGenerator